Study Trade Courses in Australia for International Students (2026 Guide)

 According to MACROBUSINESS:

-The number of Australians studying trade apprenticeships in decreasong and there is a rising skills shortage.
+The number of Australians studying trade apprenticeships in decreasing and there is a rising skills shortage.
 Australia is facing a growing demand for qualified tradies across the construction industry.
-Technicians & trades workers make up over 50% of all occupations in shortage - demand for nearly 200,000 additional trades workers in expected over the next 10 years.
+Technicians & trades workers make up over 50% of all occupations in shortage - demand for nearly 200,000 additional trades workers is expected over the next 10 years.

 Australia is heading toward severe skills shortages in trades, creating strong demand and long-term opportunities for students who choose trade pathways.